psychemedia/storytelling-notes/press_gang.md

 And could not stoop —no help was nigh.

 Inch-thick the dust lay on the ground,
-For it had loug been droughty weather;
+For it had long been droughty weather;
 So with his staff the Cripple wrought
 Among the dust till he had brought
 The halfpennies together.